Troubleshooting Business Services

 sudo journalctl -u nextui|grep "JavaScript heap out of memory"

 4. If you see any results form the above command, the node.js process is running out of memory.
 In that case, you should increase the space limit allocated.
-Edit the nextui.service to increase memory to 4096 or 8192 MB, depending on how much memory you have at your disposal.
+Edit the nextui.service to increase memory to 4096 or 8192 MB, depending on how much memory you have at your disposal:

 ExecStart=/usr/bin/node --max-old-space-size=4096 /usr/local/silo/nextui/index.js

-5. Restart your SL1 system.
+5. Restart your Skylar One system:

 sudo systemctl restart nextui